Customize full application embed

 }

-Direct selectors can also be declared using rules in the Visual Embed SDK code.
-This is useful for real-time testing, particularly in the Visual Embed SDK playground.
-Note the format for encoding CSS rules into the JavaScript object format used by for rules.
+You can also declare direct selectors using the rules property in the Visual Embed SDK configuration.
+This is useful for real-time testing, especially in the Visual Embed SDK playground.
+Note the required format for encoding CSS rules as JavaScript objects.